Certification Assistance for School of Education Alumni

 Behavioral Specialist License Instructions and Process

-- We will determine the course specific training based on your transcripts on Form 5 (p.7) of the application.
+Duquesne will determine the course specific training based on your transcripts.
 See the Verification of Training for the BSC chart for the equivalent Duquesne courses that meet training requirements.

 Below are the testing requirements for all programs that are offered at Duquesne University.
 Please check with your Academic Advisor as to when you are to take each test.
 Required scores can be found at the link provided.
 NOTE: Graduate Students who are in Instructional I and Educational Specialist programs (School Counseling, School Psychology and Instructional Technology) are not required to take the Basic Skills Tests.